 Charlie Streatfeild, Senior Sales Manager at Marsh & Parsons in Battersea, claims the area is one of the friendliest parts of London.
-"If you don't know London it's a great place to move into if you spend a day on Northcote Road you will make friends straightaway.
-In the prime roads of Dents Road, Gorst Road and Blenkarne Road SW11, residents hold an annual dinner and recently clubbed together to install closed-circuit television cameras to improve security in their streets, and have an e-mail system to keep in touch.
+"If you don't know London it's a great place to move into - if you spend a day on Northcote Road you will make friends straightaway.
+In the prime streets of Dents Road, Gorst Road and Blenkarne Road SW11, residents hold an annual dinner and recently clubbed together to install CCTV cameras to improve security in their streets, and have an email system to keep in touch.

 There are many other attractions in Battersea including the low level of council tax, with Wandsworth having the second-lowest council tax bills in the country.
 "The reason," says Streatfeild, "is that every train passing through Clapham Junction station has to pay a levy to the council, and that money keeps bills down."

 Battersea is one of the most popular places to live for young professionals, and four out of every 10 residents are aged between 20 and 34.
 However, schools in Battersea are a big attraction and its popularity with young families has earned it the nicknames Nappy Valley and Pram Springs.
 There are good local state schools located 'between the commons', including Belleville School and Honeywell School, both achieving results much higher than the national average.